Our next workshop is in:

 Thanks to the Local Councils for supporting our efforts to assist riders.

-Thanks to the Road Safety Officers at Councils in Tweed Heads, Goulburn – Mulwaree, Eurobodalla, Port Macquarie, Bathurst – Blayney, Coffs Harbour – Hastings, Mid Coast, Port Stephens, Cessnock, Narrandera, Shellharbour, Snowy Mountains, Albury, Eurobodalla, Wollongong, Shoalhaven, Cumberland and Blacktown for all their efforts in organising the workshops over the years.
-Workshops have also been conducted in Cobar, Dubbo, Albury, Tumut, Wagga-Wagga and Griffith.
+Thanks to the Road Safety Officers at Councils in Tweed Heads, Goulburn – Mulwaree, Eurobodalla, Port Macquarie – Hastings, Bathurst – Blayney, Coffs Harbour, Mid Coast, Port Stephens, Cessnock, Narrandera, Shellharbour, Snowy Mountains, Albury, Eurobodalla, Wollongong, Shoalhaven, Kiama, Central Coast, Cumberland and Blacktown for all their efforts in organising the workshops over the years.
+Workshops have also been conducted in Lake Macquarie, Orange, Dubbo, Cobar, Albury, Tumut, Wagga-Wagga, Griffith and Moama.

 In addition to the rural workshops, over the past 16 years, we have also held workshops at: